vstelmakh/url-highlight/docs/highlighter-custom.md

 #### Example
 Let's say you want to display only hostname as link text and add `nofollow` attribute for external websites.
-To achieve this, you need is to create custom highlighter and override 2 methods:
+To achieve this, you need is to create a custom highlighter and override 2 methods:

 ```php
 <?php